virmundi/NewDataForManagers/columns.md

 Suspended?
 Good.
 Let's look at the system.

 ## Architecture
 Suspending false equivalences is not the same as forgetting the prior model.
 Most RDBMS are row-centric.
 An entity is the table.
 A user is the `USER` table.
 Read and write operations occur against the entire row.
+There are three ramifications.

-Let's say you have a demographic table with 100 columns about your users.
+First, let's say you have a demographic table with 100 columns about your users.
 You want to know the average age of all the men that purchased an item within the last six months.
 You only need 3 columns of data: `GENDER`, `BIRTHDATE`, and `LAST_PURCHASED_DT`.
 Because it's row-centric, the database will actually read in all 100 columns, discard 97 and calculate against the three.
-That is a lot of wasted I/O.

-Another implementation detail of row designs is that every row has to have 100 columns.
+That is a lot of wasted I/O. Second, every row has to have 100 columns.
 This causes wasted space due to nulls[^oracle_nulls].

-It also misrepresents the state of the data from a modeling perspective.
-A user might not provide a subset of fields.
-The fields make the user look incomplete.
+Third, it also misrepresents the state of the data from a modeling perspective.
+A user might only provide a subset of fields.
+The null fields make the user look incomplete.
 In reality the user is not incomplete, but a different type of user stuck in a fixed model.

 Now that we've outlined the relational database storage model.
 Let's switch to the columnar model.